javierdearcos/rest-builder-docs/REST Builder.md

 ## Using Blade and Project Templates

 [Blade CLI](https://help.liferay.com/hc/en-us/articles/360017880092-Blade-CLI) is a command tool to help creating a new Liferay module.
-It creates the folder structure and necessary files to kickstart your project, allowing the developer to select between Gradle or Maven build tools.
+It creates the folder structure and necessary files to kick-start your project, allowing the developer to select between Gradle or Maven build tools.

 Blade offers many project templates, including REST Builder.